mcc-us/bookkeeping/_pages/chap12-accural.deferrals.worksheets.md

 ![](/assets/mc-graw-accounting-course/chap12-accurals/3.income.summary.adjustments.png)

-## Uncollectible Act Exp To Allowance for Doubtful Acts
+## Uncollectible Act & Allowance for Doubtful Acts

 - Adjusting for un-payable accounts receivable
 - Usually the allowance is a percentage of the total sales based on past experience.